Yahweh: Periods

 Other academic terms often used include First Temple period, from the construction of the Temple in 957 BCE to its destruction in 586 BCE, exilic for the period of the Exile from 586 to 539 BCE (identical with Neo-Babylonian above), post-Exilic for later periods and Second Temple period from the reconstruction of the Temple in 515 BCE until its destruction in 70 CE.

-Late Bronze Age origins (1550–1200 BCE)
+Late Bronze Age (1550–1200 BCE)

 There is almost no agreement on the deity's origins.